-If you are a surviving dependent of an active or retired public employee, and you were insured as a dependent under the policyholder's coverage by PEIA (in the PEIA PPB Plan, the Special Medicare Plan, PEIA's Medicare Advantage plan, or in a managed care plan) at the time of the policyholder's death, you may elect to continue health coverage as a policyholder in your own right under your health plan.
+If you are a surviving spouse or dependent of an active or retired public employee, and you were insured as a spouse or dependent under the policyholder's coverage by PEIA at the time of the policyholder's death, you may elect to continue health coverage as a policyholder in your own right under your health plan.
 To do so, you will need to complete a Surviving Dependent enrollment form available from PEIA.

-If you are a surviving spouse and you choose not to enroll immediately for coverage, you may elect PEIA health coverage during a future Open Enrollment Period, if you have not remarried.
+If you are such a surviving spouse and you choose not to enroll immediately for coverage, you may elect PEIA health coverage during a future Open Enrollment Period, if you have not remarried.
 The surviving spouse's eligibility for PEIA coverage terminates upon remarriage.
 If a divorce occurs after the remarriage, re-enrollment as a surviving dependent is not allowed.